kavia-common/BankApp-179898/README.md

 mvn spring-boot:run -Dspring-boot.run.arguments="--server.port=3001 --server.address=0.0.0.0 --server.servlet.context-path=/bank-api"
 ```

-5. Default port for the api is 3001
+5. Default port for the API (and the default container) is 3001, as configured in `src/main/resources/application.yml`

 ### Prerequisites